dshpark/dshpark.github.io/_pages/about.md

 ---

 I am a Ph.D.
 Candidate at the Economics Department of University of California, Santa Cruz (UCSC), doing Development Economics with ongoing field projects in Liberia and Malawi.

-*I am on the job market in the 2021-2022 academic year.*
+I will be joining the KDI School of Public Policy and Management as an Assistant Professor starting Fall 2022.

 [[Curriculum Vitae]](/files/CV_DavidSunghoPark.pdf)